-5.3 River Elevations 2019
+5.3 River Elevations 2020

-River levels in the recreational season of 2019 overall were lower than the 1 in 5 year average summer river level but were higher than the 1992 representative year river levels.
-The river levels of 1992, 2019 and the 1 in 5 year event are illustrated in Figure 11.
+River levels in the recreation season of 2020 overall were lower than the 1 in 5 year average summer river level but were higher than the 1992 representative year river levels.
+The river levels of 1992, 2020 and the 1 in 5 year event are illustrated in Figure 11.

-The river level peaks in April and May, the later mid-summer and end of summer, and the end of September are results of spring melt, increased precipitation in the preceding time period, and a later seasonal snow melt, respectively.
-The 2019 recreational season had higher precipitation than 1992.
-The increased precipitation with a number of rainfall events occurring during peak river levels cause an increase in the trigger and activation of flood pump stations, and in river levels.
-Overall, the river levels in the recreational season in 2019 were as expected.
+As discussed in section 5.2, 2020 had less precipitation during the recreation season but higher precipitation during the shoulder seasons than in 1992.
+The river level peaks in April and May, the later mid-summer and end of summer, and the end of August are results of spring melt, increased precipitation in the preceding time period, and a later seasonal snow melt, respectively.
+The spring and summer of 2020 had a long period of high river levels.
+This is a result of inflows from high sources of rainfall and runoffs, and river ingress into the sewer system.
+Rainfall events occurring during peak river levels, and river ingress into the sewer system caused an increase in the trigger and activation of flood pump stations, and in river levels.
+Overall, the river levels in the recreation season in 2020 were as expected.